Azure/missionlz/src/bicep/examples/zeroTrustWorkbook/README.md

 _location_ | The region to deploy Azure Sentinel into _resourcePrefix_ | A 3-10 alphanumeric character string without whitespace, used to prefix resources and generate uniqueness for resources with globally unique naming requirements
-_deploySentinel_ | A boolean expression indicating that Azure Sentinel is to be deployed with the MissionLZ deployment _deployASC_ | A boolean expression indicating that Azure Security Center (or Microsoft Defender for Cloud) is enabled in the MissionLZ deployment
+_deploySentinel_ | A boolean expression indicating that Azure Sentinel is to be deployed with the MissionLZ deployment _deployDefender_ | A boolean expression indicating that Microsoft Defender for Cloud is enabled in the Mission LZ deployment

 An example deployment with required deployment parameters included is shown below: